 The practice of personalized medicine – a new paradigm in which medical treatment can be tailored based on an individual’s genetic profile – is made possible by technologies that probe the structure and function of genes.
 Molecular genomics is a critical component of the expanding database linking alterations of DNA and RNA with disease, disease prognosis and therapeutic response.

-National Jewish Health Advanced Diagnostics Laboratories is equipped with advanced molecular diagnostic technology supporting clinical research, as well as thorough diagnosis of diseases with an established correlation to one’s genetic profile.
+National Jewish Health Advanced Diagnostics Laboratories is equipped with advanced molecular genomic technology supporting clinical research, as well as thorough diagnosis of diseases with an established correlation to one’s genetic profile.

 PCR and Real-Time PCR